frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/comborolls.md

 ### Number of combo/rolls

 It's tempting to keep adding combos.
-However, it becomes harder to remember them and traing yourself to use them as the number gets higher.
+However, it becomes harder to remember them and train yourself to use them as the number gets higher.

 My ability to remember and use combos starts to hit its limits at about three dozen (on the alpha layer).
 There are 28 locations in my keymap for comborolls, of which 25 are currently used, plus 8 two-hand combos and a few special cases (verticals and outward rolls).